-We are the only organisation that works to ensure the mental health and addiction system supports NGO and community providers working across mental health, addiction, and wellbeing at all levels.
-We do this work so our members can focus on delivering high quality services.
+We work to ensure the mental health and addiction system supports NGO and community providers working across mental health, addiction, and wellbeing at all levels.
+We do this work so our members can focus on delivering high-quality services to communities.

-by being a link between policymakers at government level, and people who deliver services.
-We're called an Intermediary organisation because we are connectors between service providers, policy makers, other intermediaries, professional associations and government agencies.
-Our role to link helps to tackle complex mental health and addiction needs that have solutions across different organisations.
+by being a link between policymakers at the government level, and people who deliver services.
+We're called an intermediary organisation or a peak body because we are connectors between service providers, policymakers, other intermediaries, professional associations, and government agencies.
+Being an intermediary helps to tackle complex mental health and addiction needs that have solutions across different organisations.

-on behalf of our members and the sector to provide a legitimate voice for the mental health and addiction network.
+on behalf of our members and the sector to provide a legitimate voice for the mental health and addiction NGO and community provider network.

 by connecting people and organisations with great ideas, to people and organisations with resources to help.